davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. index:: PowerPC options

-These are listed under RS/6000 and PowerPC Options.
+These are listed under See :ref:`rs-6000-and-powerpc-options`.

 :: _rl78-options: